 In the coming months, we will be featuring some of the projects on our News page, that are being funded by the Foundation this year.
 In 2011, we began a program to honor an individual each year for his or her long-term commitment and contributions to excellence in education in the district.

-To date we have honored former Woodstock High School teacher Bud Swarthout (2011), District 200 Community Service Director Barb Banker(2012), Retired Principal of Greenwood School Bill Schuette (2013) and former Trustee and long-time Foundation volunteer Jim Campion (2014).
-At our fundraiser event on January 31, we will be honoring our fifth recipient of the “Award of Excellence”, Miguel Rodriguez.
+To date we have honored former Woodstock High School teacher Bud Swarthout (2011), District 200 Community Service Director Barb Banker(2012), Retired Principal of Greenwood School Bill Schuette (2013) and former Trustee and long-time Foundation volunteer Jim Campion (2014) and the 2014 recipient of the “Award of Excellence” was Miguel Rodriguez.

 The award is given each year to a District 200 resident, a current or former volunteer, a district employee or retiree or a distinguished graduate of District 200.
 The Board of Trustees receives nominations for the award each fall including letters of nomination and recommendation and then a committee of citizens, administrators and trustees recommend a recipient to the Board of Trustees and the award is given.
 Visit our Imact Grant page for more information on previous recipients.